ckan/ckan-docker/src/ckanext-nadit/README.md

-We are developing this plugin using the convenient [ckan-docker](https://github.com/datalets/ckan-docker) build system.
+We are developing this plugin using the convenient [ckan-docker](https://github.com/datalets/ckan-docker) build system, with installation as follows:

-Just clone the folder in the `src` folder at the root.
+(1) Clone the folder in the `src` folder at the CKAN root.

+The full path might be `/opt/docker/ckan/src/ckanext-nadit`

+(2) Add the project to your plugins list.

+`CKAN__PLUGINS="envvars image_view... harvest nadit nadit_ckan_harvester"`

+(3) Install plugin dependencies.

+(Should be done automatically by CKAN's build scripts)

+(4) Make sure the default [CKAN Harvester](https://github.com/ckan/ckanext-harvest#ckanext-harvest---remote-harvesting-extension) is set up correctly.

+(Making sure that `gather_consumer` and `fetch_consumer` processes are set up to run automatically, such as with [this supervisord script](https://github.com/datalets/ckan-docker/blob/766accecf7538ad6344620c75a526325723d0695/ckan/setup/consumers.conf))

+(5) Create your first harvester by navigating to https://yourckansite.tld/harvest, select the "Nadit plugin for CKAN" Option and enter an appropriate URL.
+In the case of opendata.swiss this is https://ckan.opendata.swiss/

+#### Tips:

-To see status reports: `tail -f /var/log/*.log`
+- To see status reports: `tail -f /var/log/*.log`

-To refresh a running server: `./start_ckan_development.sh`
+- To refresh a running server: `./start_ckan_development.sh`

 ## Installation as source